If you need information you can't find here, check out the Rules page.

 This link will take you directly to that page: /request-game

-C:\Program Files (x86)\Steam\userdata\[your id]\config\grid
+Browse to C:\Program Files (x86)\Steam\userdata\[your id]\config\grid

 and place the grid in that directory as [AppID].png